Hyperbolic Aware Minimization: Implicit Bias for Sparsity: Introduction

-In this work, we propose to capture the essential structure of these two methods, the implicit bias of pointwise overparameterization, which provably aids in finding generalizable sparse solutions.
-At the same time, we are able to avoid their drawbacks: their slower convergence and their need for explicit overparameterization that negatively impacts memory and compute.
+In this work, we propose to capture the essential structure of the two methods PILoT and Sign-In and thus the implicit bias of pointwise overparameterization $\bm m \odot \bm w$, which provably aids in finding generalizable sparse solutions.
+At the same time, we are able to avoid their drawbacks: their slow down near zero and their need for explicit overparameterization that negatively impacts memory and compute (see Table~\ref{tab:main-concept}).
 We do this by deriving a plug-and-play hyperbolic optimization step, which we alternate with gradient descent or any other first-order optimizer.
 Our alternating method is called HAM: Hyperbolic Aware Minimization (\S~\ref{section : motivation}, ~\ref{section : algorithm}).
-HAM mitigates the small artificial learning rate and keeps a similar but fully controllable implicit bias than $m\odot w$, as shown in \S~\ref{section : Theory} for its combination with gradient descent.
-We evaluate HAM across diverse benchmarks—including vision tasks, graph and node classification, and LLM finetuning—and find it consistently improves generalization, especially in sparse training (\S~\ref{section : experiments}).
+HAM mitigates the small inverse metric problem of $\bm m\odot \bm w$ and keeps a similar but fully controllable implicit bias, as shown in \S~\ref{section : Theory}.
+We evaluate HAM on standard vision benchmarks and find that it consistently improves generalization, especially of sparse training (\S~\ref{section : experiments}).
 Remarkably, HAM tends to enhance generalization complementary to sharpness aware minimization (SAM) \citep{foret2021sharpnessaware}, yet incurs only negligible computational overhead.
 These improvements can be explained by two major mechanisms: a) It accelerates training around $0$, thus improving sign learning.
-This is facilitated by its geometry and a larger artificial learning rate. b) The implicit bias towards mild sparsity regularizes training.
-Both mechanisms boost generalization of sparsification techniques, such as Ac/Dc \citep{peste2021acdc} and RiGL \citep{evci-rigl}, and even of dense model training.
+This is facilitated by its geometry and a larger inverse metric. b) The implicit bias towards sparsity regularizes training inducing a mild sparsity.
+Both mechanisms boost generalization performance of sparsification techniques, such as AC/DC \citep{peste2021acdc} and RiGL \citep{evci-rigl}, and even of dense model training.
+In summary, our contributions are:

-In summary, our contributions are: \begin{itemize}[leftmargin=1em] \item HAM step: A plug-and-play optimization update, compatible with first- or higher-order optimizers without incurring significant computational or memory overhead. \item We provide a characterization of the training dynamics using natural gradient descent and Riemanian gradient flow. \item HAM inherits the geometric benefits of the pointwise $m \odot w$ parameterization in recent sparsity methods, while mitigating their vanishing artificial learning rate problem (see Figure \ref{fig:metric natural gradient descent}). \item HAM improves strong baseline sparsity methods, including Ac/Dc, RiGL, and STR. \item Moreover, it boosts dense training, as shown for vision, graph and node classification, and LLM fine tuning. \end{itemize}